 - Core strength and posture.

-- A cognitive and emotional assessment as many individuals with amputation struggle with emotional health issues, depression, or anxiety, which may affect success of the TMR procedure.
+- A cognitive and emotional assessment as many individuals with amputation struggle with emotional health issues, depression, or anxiety, which may affect success of the TMSKR procedure.
 Such issues must be monitored by the clinical team and addressed before surgery.
 Consultation with a psychologist is recommended.